Powered by Dragonfly Energy Graphic

 Environmental Harm

-Animals will generally face similar symptoms to humans, damaging their lungs, digestive tracts, and skin.
-It can also affect plant growth.
+Animals that come into contact with battery acid will generally face symptoms similar to humans.
+It can damage their lungs, digestive tracts, and skin.
+When these harmful chemicals leech into the soil, they can also affect plant growth.

 Safety Precautions When Around Battery Acid

-So what are the best ways to make sure you don’t end up in the emergency room while dealing with battery acid?
-Here are some commonsense safety tips to help you avoid those kinds of situations.
+So, what are the best ways to ensure you don’t end up in the emergency room while dealing with battery acid?
+Here are a few safety tips that can prevent these situations.

 Wear Protective Clothing

-An easy way to prevent skin damage from spilled or splashed battery acid (along with fumes) is to simply keep your skin covered.
-At a minimum, wear long sleeves, long pants, and closed-toe shoes when working with batteries.
-You can also take advantage of special items of clothing designed to prevent skin damage from chemicals.
-Finally, don’t forget your eyes — protective clothing includes goggles or safety glasses.
+An easy way to prevent skin damage from spilled or splashed battery acid is to keep your skin covered.
+At a minimum, wear long sleeves, long pants, and closed-toe shoes when working with lead-acid batteries.
+You can also take advantage of special clothing items designed to prevent skin damage from chemicals.
+Finally, don’t forget safety glasses and gloves to protect your eyes and hands.

 Work in a Well-Ventilated Area

 Keeping fumes at bay can be as simple as working outdoors or in an area with good ventilation.
-Most consumer batteries don’t put out much in the way of fumes to begin with.
-They’ll typically only present problems in poorly-ventilated spaces.
-Keeping good air circulation will ensure you’re breathing fresh air with minimal amounts of harmful battery acid fumes.
+Most lead acid batteries in RVs, boats, and cars put out minimal fumes.
+Typically, these fumes only become a hazard in poorly ventilated spaces.
+Good air circulation will ensure you can breathe fresh air.

 Use Batteries for Their Intended Purposes